Genetics and Genomics

 The Genetics and Genomics specialization area provides rigorous training in the molecular and genetic analysis of fundamental molecular and cellular processes.
 As the broadest specialization in the department, Genetics and Genomics encompasses diverse, current research problems in a wide range of systems.
 Faculty in this area use state-of-the-art approaches such as genetics of model organisms, bioinformatics, computational biology and functional genomics to study cellular development, signal transduction, regulation of gene expression, microbial pathogenesis, and the evolutionary origin of higher organisms.

-This specialization area is interdepartmental, including not only several CBMG faculty members but also members of the Computer Science, Entomology and Avian and Animal Sciences Departments at the University of Maryland College Park, the University of Maryland Center for Bioinformatics and Computational Biology, the University of Maryland Biotechnology Institute Center for Biosystems Research, and The Institute for Genome Sciences at the University of Maryland Medical School.
+This specialization area is interdepartmental, including faculty members from CBMG and the Departments of Computer Science, Entomology, and Animal and Avian Sciences; and the Institute for Bioscience and Biotechnology Research at the University of Maryland, College Park, and the Institute for Genome Sciences at the University of Maryland School of Medicine.
 The multidisciplinary expertise of our faculty greatly facilitates collaborative studies that integrate diverse aspects of investigation from computation to the genetic manipulation of model organisms.

 • Students with interests in Molecular Genetics should apply to the Biological Sciences (BISI) Graduate Program and, specifically, to the Molecular and Cellular Biology (MOCB) concentration area within that program.